How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 What Parent to Child Prop 13 Exclusion Exists Under Prop 19 California?

 We said that children may still claim a limited exclusion from California property tax reassessments under Prop 19.
-If you don’t take pre-emptive action, such as establishing a Family Property LLC, then here are the rules, whether you give your child a home or they inherit it.
+If you don’t take pre-emptive action, such as establishing a Family Property LLC for a newly acquired, non-personal use real property, then here are the rules, whether you give your child a home or they inherit it.
 Remember that this applies only to your principal residence:

 - The child must move into the transferred or inherited home (or family farm) as their principal residence within one year, or the property will be reassessed at its full fair market value as of the date of death.